AtsukoCoffey/healthy-food-club/README.md

 ### User value
 1. Users can access and learn crucial information that could have an impact on their health and well-being.
-2. Users can find the community which is promoting everyone’s health through lectures and cooking lessons.
+2. Users can find a community which promotes everyone’s health through lectures and cooking lessons.
-3. Users can learn alternative cooking knowledge to avoid potentially dangerous food additives and unnaturally excessive processed food.
+3. Users can learn alternative cooking knowledge to avoid potentially dangerous food additives and unnaturally excessively processed food.

 ### Difference from competitors and substitutions
-1. The Healthy Food Club is not just recipes, but has more emphasis on learning.
+1. The "Healthy Food Club" is not just recipes, but has more emphasis on learning.
 2. The cooking menu for the session is aligned with the lecture content, making it more practical.